creacominc/ccSchwabManager/README.md

 This ensures that the position summary and tax lot table always show the same current price, eliminating discrepancies between different parts of the interface.

+### Correct targets when navigating between symbols

+- The Orders tab now guards against stale data during rapid navigation.
+Buy/sell recommendations only compute when the loaded `quoteData.symbol` matches the current position’s symbol.
+- The engine clears previously computed recommendations on symbol change and recomputes once fresh data arrives, preventing cases where a high-priced stock’s target appeared under a low-priced one.

 ### Performance Optimizations

 The application includes several performance optimizations to ensure smooth user experience: